 Required Credit Score Disclosure

+You may know of the law requiring credit bureaus to give every consumer a copy of their free annual credit report.
 This law, unfortunately, doesn’t give consumers access to their credit scores.
 But, there’s another law that gives some consumers a free credit score, but only after making a credit-based application.

 The new credit score disclosure law requires banks to give a free credit score to applicants who are either denied or approved with less favorable terms because of their credit.
 You don’t have to do anything to get this free credit score.
 It’s automatically sent based on the creditor’s decision.